ahkharsha/briXchange-emc/project documentations/litepaper_aiabricks.md

 ### **Strategic Development and Expansion Plan**

-AIABricks has outlined a clear roadmap for its development and growth:
+briXchange has outlined a clear roadmap for its development and growth:

 #### **2024 Q1 - Q2**: Platform Development and Beta Launch
    - Complete platform development, conduct extensive beta testing, and launch in key urban markets (July - October 2024).